 Not fully, I think that was its decision as to not scare the living daylight from me.
 I saw its hands on my shoulders: long bony fingers curled down gently tapping my tender flesh with prodigious claws, grey skin stretched tightly across the scrawny bones tightening and groaning with each stretch and tap upon my skin.
 I don’t know why but it calmed me rather than scaring me, possibly due to my lack of glimpsing the creature.

-I guess I should explain this rather than bypassing it: on my third birthday, the thirty-first of October, only one child knocked on our door to trick or treat.
+I guess I should explain this rather than bypass it: on my third birthday, the thirty first of October, only one child knocked on our door to trick or treat.
 One child was unusual back then but not uncommon, yet the strangest part was what he said to my parents when they asked where the other children were.

 As the sweet flew down my throat and lodged itself within its confines I lunged forward trying to spit it out as my eyes began to water.
 My sister panicked, slapping my back furiously as my mum rose, pulling me up to smack my back.